 Ingredients to look for

 The ingredients in your psoriasis management products are going to depend on the type of psoriasis you have and your symptoms.
-Before you begin your selection, you may want to talk with your doctor.
+Before you make a selection, you may want to talk with your doctor.

 In addition to the ingredients we already discussed, you can also look for soaps or shampoos with the following:

 - Lactic acid, urea, and phenol.
-These can also help remove scale on the skin.
+These ingredients also help remove scales on the skin.

 - Anti-itch ingredients.
 These ingredients, like calamine, hydrocortisone, camphor, diphenhydramine hydrochloride (HCl), benzocaine, and menthol, can help with itching.
-However, these may dry out and irritate your skin.
+However, they may dry out and irritate skin.

 - Aloe vera, jojoba, zinc pyrithione, and capsaicin.
-These can help moisturize and soothe skin.
-However, test them on a small patch and stop using them if you experience irritation or allergies.
+These ingredients help moisturize and soothe skin.
+However, it’s important to test them on a small patch of skin and stop using them if you experience irritation.